situational01/plp-webdevgroup729-assignment/README.md

 📄 Project Overview
 This project is a portfolio website built as part of the PLP Web Development course assignment for Group 729.
 It demonstrates foundational skills in HTML, CSS, and basic JavaScript.
+# Note: The site is still under development and not yet fully complete.

 📁 Folder Structure
 index.html: The main webpage of the portfolio.